cran/danstat/README.md

 1.  `get_subjects()` (SUBJECTS endpoint) retrieves information about subjects around which the data tables in the data bank are organized.
-The subjects are arranged hierarchically highest level like “Population and elections”, “Living conditions”, etc.
+The subjects are arranged hierarchically highest level like “Labour and income”, “Transport”, etc.
     `get_subjects()` retrieves the highest level of the hierarchy.
 See the function documentation for more details.
 2.  `get_tables()` (TABLES endpoint) retrieves a list of tables associated with a given subject code.
-For example `get_tables(subjects = "02")` retrieves all tables related to the subject “Population and elections” with table id, description, variables in the table, etc.
+For example `get_tables(subjects = "2")` retrieves all tables related to the subject “Labour and income” with table id, description, variables in the table, etc.
 3.  `get_table_metadata()` (TABLEINFO endpoint) returns information
     about a particular table - description, time of last update, whether